passaglia/japandata-sources/README.md

 ## Japandata-Mirror

-A mirror of data used in the [japandata](github.com/passaglia/japandata) package, in case the original data sources become unavailable.
+A mirror of data used in the upcoming [japandata](github.com/passaglia/japandata) package, in case the original data sources become unavailable.
 For more information, see that package.
 Licensing information is follows.

 # Map